-To ensure a successful creation of your new voice profile, there are some tips you can follow.
+To ensure the successful creation of your new voice profile, there are some tips you can follow.
 When speaking the prompted phrases, try to sit or stand in a place where you would normally speak to your Echo device — for example, the dining table or living room sofa.
-Try to ensure there isn’t a lot of background noise, and keep the Alexa device you’re interacting with at least eight inches away from the walls.
-Then, simply speak to Alexa as you normally would.
+Try to ensure there isn’t a lot of background noise, and keep the Alexa device you’re interacting with at least 8 inches away from the walls.
+Then, simply speak to

 If you’re subscribed to the Amazon Music Unlimited Family Plan, you’ll see a screen pop up at the very end of the profile creation process.
 It will ask you whether you want to link your voice profile to the Amazon Music Unlimited account.
 All you have to do is sign in on the screen and enter the information associated with the account.
 That way, whenever you request Alexa to play music, the device can play music that’s curated to the speaker’s tastes.

-Is Alexa not pronouncing your name correctly?
-You can send feedback within the Alexa app.
-On the menu page, tap on “Help & Feedback,” then choose “Send Feedback.”
-Scroll through the drop-down menus to select the device and issue, then use the text box to write the complaint.
+Step 3: Scroll through the drop-down menus to select the device and issue, then use the text box to write out your problem.